moinwiki/moin/docs/user/accounts.rst

  Alias names are only useful at login.

 Display-Name
- The display name can be used to override your username, so you will still log in using your username but your display name will be displayed to other users and in your history page.
+ The display name can be used if a wiki's custom auth method creates cryptic user names.
+ You will still login using your username or alias, but your display-name will be used instead of your name to create your home page in the users namespace.
+Links in history pages and footers will use your display-name.

 Timezone
  Setting this value will display edit times converted to your local time zone.
 For